Roovy22/Pi-with-a-dice/README.md

 # Pi-with-a-dice
 Generating an approximated value of Pi using only a 6-faces dice.
-The output will be a .csv file.
+The output will be pigreco.csv file.